-1. Social Inclusion, Community Development and Equality
+Social Inclusion, Community Development and Equality

-The GCCN goal is the development of Galway as a city that listens, where there is meaningful participation of all communities in the decisions that affect their lives that goes beyond consultation and is without tokenism.
-An antiracist city that recognises, celebrates, promotes and values diversity.
+The GCCN goal is the development of Galway as a city of equality in its development and re-development.
+A city that responds to the needs of its communities especially those who are most marginalised.
+A city where there is meaningful participation of all communities in the decisions that affect their lives that goes beyond consultation and is without tokenism.
+An anti-racist city that actively promotes inclusion and that recognises, celebrates, promotes and values diversity.
 A safe city with 24/7 crisis intervention for those with mental health difficulties.
-A city that is universally accessible and user friendly where we plan by design and utilise the wealth of knowledge of all our people, particularly young people, children, and older people.
+A city that is universally accessible and user friendly where we plan by design.